DeuxHuitHuit/algolia-webcrawler/README.md

 The string to remove from the specified key.
 Can also be an array of strings.

+#### types[key]: String

+The parse function used to format the value.
+The only supported type right now is "integer"

 #### defaults[key]: String

 The default value inserted for the specified key.
 Will be set if the value is falsy.

 #### blacklist: Array

 All url are checked against all items in the blacklist.
 If the complete url or its path component is in the blacklist, it won't get indexed.

 ### Stored Object